Center for Career Development - Employers

 • Standard 3: The internship satisfies CCD guidelines for training, supervision, and industry learning.

-Full text for these Standards are below.
+Full text for these standards are below.
 These standards are advertised to employers in various ways, along with Manhattanville’s FERPA statement to employers supervising credit-bearing internships, also provided in this guide.

 The CCD uses three primary criteria to evaluate an internship: